Join me on Twitter

 One response to “Scoliosis: Spine Deformity and Disability”

-1. Avatar Shammy Peterson says:
+1. Shammy Peterson says:

 It got my attention when you said that braces could be prescribed to people whose spinal curves tend to increase in degree.
 This is something that I will share with my sister who has been showing signs of scoliosis.
 She has also been complaining about chronic back pains and the curve on the right side of her back has become so visible.
 She will surely want to undergo proper orthopedic treatment as soon as possible, so I will ask her to consider your tips.